dhillonmehreen/PANACEA/README.md

-# PANACEA 🏥
+# PANACEA AI
-### Predictive Analytics for Clinical Early-warning and Assessment

-A clinical decision support system that helps doctors identify high-risk ICU patients early using real-time vitals data and machine learning.
+AI-Powered Clinical Decision Support System for ICU Risk Prediction
 ---

 ## What it does